Industrial and financial systems group

 Slavery has legally been abolished in all countries in the world, but practices akin to it are widespread to this day.
-Such practices often termed “modern slavery” or “human trafficking” include forced labour, indented labour, domestic servitude and child labour, amongst other abhorrent practices.
+Such practices, often termed “modern slavery” or “human trafficking”, include forced labor, indented labor, domestic servitude and child labor, amongst other abhorrent practices.
 There are an estimated 40.3 million people in modern slavery or victims of human trafficking across the globe.

 At IFS, we are committed to playing our role in eradicating modern slavery and human trafficking in all forms.
 We have therefore taken steps to ensure that our business and supply chain are free from modern slavery and human trafficking.
 These efforts include actions to ensure that everyone who works for IFS does so in an environment in which human rights are respected and anyone that we do business with also upholds these principles.

 This statement details those efforts and is issued pursuant to Section 54 of the Modern Slavery Act 2015.
 It relates to actions taken by or on behalf of IFS Limited, IFS AB and members of the IFS Group (all defined below).
 The statement is made for the financial year ending 31 December 2020.

 The IFS group incorporates Industrial and Financial Systems, IFS AB (“IFS AB”), Industrial and Financial Systems, IFS UK Limited (“IFS Limited”) as well as a number of other group of companies.
 IFS AB is the parent company of the IFS group of companies.
 The entities covered by this statement are IFS Limited, IFS AB and all majority owned subsidiaries of IFS AB or its subsidiaries (“IFS Group”), including in countries such as Australia, Canada, France, Germany and the USA where similar modern slavery legislation is in force.
 IFS also enforces our Human Rights Policy in all IFS entities globally.